 10. An essential tool is to keep a Journal – this will provide a valuable tool as your research grows Over time you may forget where you have visited either online websites or physical locations; it is a common issue where researchers have visited, say, a website, did some research only to find they have already done this some time ago.
 The Journal would contain e.g. Date, Time, Location i.e. web address or Postal address etc. What you searched for and what results where.
 This is different from returning to a site /location to check for any updates/changes.
 I keep an Excel Spreadsheet of all sites/locations I visited for research with the details mentioned earlier, date, results etc.

 11. At a time suitable to you it is recommended joining a Family History Society – one that is relevant to you.
 E.g. my family originate from Dorset, so I joined the Dorset Family History Society.
 Most of research is in Dorset so it made sense for me.
-The society will offer you help, guidance and support as best they can.
+The society will offer you help, guidance and support as best they can and you will learn tips and skills from others.

 12. To aid your research you will probably need to visit your Local library, county and national archives etc. Ensure you plan your visit and that the location actually holds the information you seek.
 I once visited the Dorchester Records Office to view documents (WILLS) that their website said they had) and was given (as it turned out bad advice) that the documents I wanted were held at The National Archives Kew London.
 I dutifully went to Kew only to find out that the documents were actually at Dorchester.
 (I contacted Dorchester Records Office and complained and had the employee advised accordingly).
 I then had to return to Dorchester.
 436 miles of travel I didn’t actually need!